gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ### Create the basic file structure

 Now that you have the module defined, you need to create files which will reference the module.
 Typically, you would create a module in one repository, then reference it in a different repository.
-For this tutorial, we'll just create the reference in the top level directory for the sake of simplicity.
+For this tutorial, we’ll just create the reference in the top level directory for the sake of simplicity.

 Create a file called `main.tf`, which will contain a reference to the module, and a file called `main.py`, which will contain the Lambda function code.
 ```sh